bensadeh/circumflex/README.md

 ## 📐 Fine-tuning

-### Different standards
-`circumflex` aims to be as compatible in as many setups as possible by following standard terminal conventions.
-However, not all conventions are agreed upon and not everything is standardized.

-Because terminal emulators implementations vary, some adjustment might be beneficial for getting most of out of `circumflex`.

 ### Disconnected indentation blocks

-In some terminals and configurations, the indentation block (the bar to the left of the comment) might appear disconnected.
+Depending on the terminal emulator and the current font, the indentation block (the bar to the left of each reply) might appear disconnected.

 <p align="center">